neeilgupta/genomic-function-prediction/README.md

 ### Why Does the Baseline Achieve Perfect Accuracy?

-**Short answer:** Allelic variants within each carbapenemase family differ by only 1–2 SNPs (>99% nucleotide identity).
-A nearest-neighbour search over k-mer sets will always find an almost-identical training sequence and assign the correct label.
+**Short answer:** ARG families form tight, well-separated sequence clusters.
+Within a family, allelic variants differ by only 1–15 SNPs (>98% nucleotide identity).
+A nearest-neighbour search over k-mer sets will always find a highly similar training sequence and assign the correct label.

-**This is not a data leakage bug** — accessions are fully disjoint between splits.
+**This is not a data leakage bug** — the cluster-aware split (Jaccard threshold=0.98) guarantees test sequences differ by at least ~3 SNPs from all training sequences.
 It reflects the **biological reality** of curated ARG databases such as CARD: each family forms a tight sequence cluster that is clearly separated from the others.

 ### Value of the ML Approach Over Nearest-Neighbour